richardalligier/prc/README.md

-[¹] Think of the bias-variance decomposition and its usage in bagging.
+[¹]: Think of the bias-variance decomposition and its usage in bagging.
 This decomposition is valid with randomness in general not just randomness introduced by bagging.

-[^bignote] Vanilla here refers to tree with simple where one variable is compared to a constant threshold: $X_i<Threshold$
+[^bignote]: Vanilla here refers to tree with simple where one variable is compared to a constant threshold: $X_i<Threshold$